-- 1. The Statement of Principles, preamble to this Constitution, affirms the philosophy upon which the Libertarian Party is founded, upon which it shall be sustained, and through which liberty shall prevail.
-The enduring importance of the Statement of Principles requires that it (and this paragraph) may be amended only by a seven-eighths (7/8) majority vote of all delegates at an annual convention. - 2.
-This Constitution may be amended by a two-thirds (2/3) majority vote of delegates in attendance at any party convention. - 3.
+1. The Statement of Principles, preamble to this Constitution, affirms the philosophy upon which the Libertarian Party is founded, upon which it shall be sustained, and through which liberty shall prevail.
+The enduring importance of the Statement of Principles requires that it (and Article I and this paragraph) may be amended only by a seven-eighths (7/8) majority vote of all delegates at an annual convention in which notice has been included that this topic will be voted on.

+- 2. This Constitution may be amended by a two-thirds (2/3) majority vote of delegates in attendance at any party convention. - 3.
 The Party Bylaws may be amended by a majority vote of delegates in attendance at any Party convention.